abcdan/tmpx/README.md

 ## Partners 🤝
 The IMAP server will be hosted by [LNGZL](https://lngzl.nl) which is my software development agency aka it's sponsored by myself 🎉

+## Donate domains
+If you're interested in donating a domain to the tmpx platform, first of all that's awesome!

+Simply join the official LNGZL Discord server and send me (Like#0001) a message.

+Click [here](https://discord.gg/p8uBcSW) to join the Discord

 ## License ⚖️
 It's licenesed under the Apache-2.0 license, check `LICENSE.md` for _all_ information.